-This article explains the process to perform a granular Microsoft SQL database restore using Ontrack PowerControls for Microsoft SQL Server.
-These instructions were produced with Ontrack PowerControls v.
-8.1 and Microsoft SQL Server 2008.
-Ontrack PowerControls for SQL supports SQL 2005, SQL 2008, SQL 2008 R2, SQL 2012, and SQL 2014 and can read MDF, LDF, NDF, and BAK files.
+This article explains the process to perform a granular Microsoft SQL database restore using Ontrack PowerControls.
+Ontrack PowerControls supports SQL 2005, SQL 2008, SQL 2008 R2, SQL 2012, and SQL 2014 and can read MDF, LDF, NDF, and BAK files.
 To restore an Exchange server, see SIRIS, ALTO, and NAS: Exchange mailbox restore with Ontrack PowerControls (Kroll restore).

 - Download Ontrack for SQL